oussamakami/alx-system_engineering-devops/README.md

 >	copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
 # 100-lets_move
 >	move files that beginne with an uppercase to /tmp/u
+# 101-clean_emacs
+>	delete all files in the current directory that end with ~
+# 102-tree
+>	create the directories welcome/to/School in the current directory